pimoens/synthweetix-trades/README.md

 For Cross-asset Swaps on Curve, the data is collected from TheGraph API ([Blocklytics Curve subgraph](https://thegraph.com/explorer/subgraph/blocklytics/curve)).
 The prices are converted to USD using [cryptocompare](https://pypi.org/project/cryptocompare/).

+#### Short positions

+For the Short positions, the data is collected from TheGraph API ([Synthethix Shorts subgraph](https://api.thegraph.com/subgraphs/name/synthetixio-team/synthetix-shorts)).
+The prices are converted to USD using [cryptocompare](https://pypi.org/project/cryptocompare/) and [pycoingecko](https://github.com/man-c/pycoingecko) for sETH and sBTC.

 ### Twitter bot

 I have opted to create a simple, well-structured Python solution using [tweepy](https://www.tweepy.org/).